 Instant Pot Frozen Chicken Stew: Frozen to Fabulous in 60 Minutes!

-Up until a couple of years ago, we raised and processed our own so we usually had a freezer full of whole birds.
+Up until a couple of years ago, we raised and processed our own broilers so we usually had a freezer full .
 It is hugely satisfying to eat what you've raised, be it lettuce, squash or bird.
 We raised our GMO-free Freedom Rangers on organic feed in movable tractors like Joel Salatin teaches.
-Delicious, wholesome, nutrient-dense food.
+Delicious, wholesome, nutrient-dense food!!

-Since we are surrounded by wonderful farmers who are raising/growing real food for a living, we buy from them now.
-Last week I bought ten 5 pounders for $4/lb (which is MUCH less than it costs us to raise our own!!!)
+Since we are surrounded by wonderful KY farmers who are raising/growing real food for a living, we buy from them.
+Last week I bought ten 5 pounders for $4/lb (which is MUCH less than it costs us to raise our own.)

-Yeah, that sounds expensive at first but wait till you know what that grocery store chicken has in it...
-Worth.
+That sounds expensive at first but wait till you know how that grocery store chicken was raised and what it was fed. $4/lb is Worth.
 Every.
 Penny.

 Around here, the trouble comes when it's dinner time, everyone is STARVED and I haven't planned ahead (because, well, I